 - newborn babies

-- people with a condition that weakens their immune system, such as cancer, liver disease or kidney disease
+- people with a condition that weakens their immune system, such as cancer, diabetes, liver disease or kidney disease

 - people having treatment that weakens their immune system, such as chemotherapy or steroid tablets